Hybrid & Composite Cryptography

 If either the classical or PQC component is broken, the other still provides security.
 Belt and suspenders.

-PublishedStandard single-algorithm X.509 using a PQC signature.
-ML-DSA OIDs are standardized in RFC 9881; SLH-DSA/LMS OIDs in RFC 9802.
-Quantum-safe but requires all verifiers to support the PQC algorithm.
+PublishedStandard single-algorithm X.509 using a lattice-based PQC signature.
+ML-DSA OIDs are standardized in RFC 9881.
+Quantum-safe but requires all verifiers to support ML-DSA.

 Composite (Dual-Algorithm)

 DraftA single composite OID identifies the algorithm pair.
 Both signatures must verify.
-Defined in draft-ietf-lamps-pq-composite-sigs-14.
-Not yet in OpenSSL production builds — strongest security model.
+Defined in draft-ietf-lamps-pq-composite-sigs.
+Strongest security model — prevents downgrade attacks.
+Not backward-compatible with legacy validators.

 Hybrid KEMs